-Instead of giving you obvious solutions and typing down the list of the most common elements of each recruitment process, in this article, we will offer you two more radical approaches to hiring to make you rethink your entire current candidate journey!
+Instead of giving you obvious solutions and typing down the list of the most common elements of each recruitment process, in this article, we will offer you two more radical approaches to hiring to make you rethink your entire candidate journey!

 Imagine a recruitment process with only one step!

 In the past couple of years, recruitment processes have become increasingly complex, and more and more companies are creating long, exhausting strategies that don't always give excellent results.
-The average cost per hire is around 4000$, and it is still challenging to get a straight answer whether a specific hiring process was particularly successful or not.
-Moreover, with the job market speeding up and candidates switching jobs every four years, on average, it becomes highly inefficient to spend months assessing candidates' culture fit, psychological fit, and other famous tactics.
+The average cost per hire is around 4000$, and it is still challenging to get a straight answer as to whether a specific hiring process was particularly successful or not.
+Moreover, with the job market speeding up and candidates switching jobs every four years, on average, it becomes highly inefficient to spend months assessing candidates' cultural fit, psychological fit, and other famous tactics.

 For that reason, one innovative way of recruitment, called Open hiring, has emerged.
-Since 1982, Greyston Bakery in Yonkers, New York, which produces millions of pounds of baked goods annually for customers like Ben & Jerry's, has used this approach while building a successful business with 70 Open Hire employees.
+Since 1982, Greyston Bakery in Yonkers, New York, which produces millions of pounds of baked goods annually for customers like Ben & Jerry's, has used this approach while building a successful business with 70 open-hire employees.
 The company has created a list where everyone interested in joining the company can sign up, and as soon as the position opens, they get a job offer.
-This approach gave the company a competitive advantage by reducing their hiring costs to almost nothing and left the space for investing in employee training!
+This approach gave the company a competitive advantage by reducing its hiring costs to almost nothing and left space for investing in employee training!
 And they do it - they spend 1900$ on each new hire to get well equipped for the job.

 The company decided to adopt this approach due to a high demand for seasonal workers around Christmas.
 Recently, they decided to extend the system to some office entry levels, such as internships.
 (Source: Harvard Business Review)